ladyrassilon/autosaver/README.md

 I was held up with automating the savings gathering, I've found a solution but its not ideal, but will keep updating the savings as often as possible, and they're saved in the potential savings directory.

+## Notebooks

+- [Update Lists](./update-lists-with-private-api.ipynb) This updates the json/text files as needed, using instagram private api.

 ## Why I'm doing this

 Caelan Conrad suggested that this might be something important to help out with